 Police discipline and misconduct:

 Elliot is widely recognised as pre-eminent lawyer in police misconduct law and is a contributing editor of the forthcoming edition of “Police Misconduct, Complaints, and Public Regulation” (Oxford).
-He is an experienced advocate in both police misconduct hearings, Police Appeals Tribunal and judicial review, acting for both officers and presenting authorities.
-He has acted alone when presenting cases against multiple officers, appears alone against leading counsel and was junior counsel in the Metropolitan Police and West Midlands ‘Plebgate’ misconduct hearings.
+He is an experienced advocate in both police misconduct hearings, Police Appeals Tribunal cases and judicial review applications, acting for officers, the Independent Office of Police Complaints and chief constables.

 Elliot’s substantial experience of discrimination and employment law results in his frequent instruction in cases involving harassment whether on grounds of race, sex, sexual orientation or disability.
 He often settles appropriate questions to medical experts, advises on reasonable adjustments and is able to address the overlapping issues between misconduct hearings and employment tribunal claims.
 He advised the Metropolitan Police in the substantial independent review of its police and grievance disciplinary procedures conducted by Professor Roy Lewis, arising out of a discrimination claim.